november, 2021

 Learning objectives

-After completion of this week, participants:
+After completion of this week, participants should be able to:

-Will be able to develop a pre-anesthetic plan and discuss suitable stabilisation as well as attribute an ASA score
+Develop a pre-anesthetic plan and discuss suitable stabilisation as well as attribute an ASA score

-Be able to complete with confidence a surgical checklist and identify areas of concern
+Complete with confidence a surgical checklist and identify areas of concern

 Understand analgesia choices, the options we have including CRIS, local and regional techniques